Lost Embrace: Background

 Lost Embrace is part of a loose trilogy of films.
-The other two are: Esperando al mesías (2000) and Derecho de familia (2006).
+The other two are: Waiting for the Messiah (2000) and Family Law (2006).
 All were written and directed by Burman and star Daniel Hendler.
 They are largely autobiographical, dealing with the life of a young Jew in contemporary Buenos Aires.

 Title

 The name of the film in Spanish is an intentional pun: abrazo means "embrace" and does not make sense followed by partido "broken" or "gone," but the idiom a brazo partido, literally "with a broken arm," means "to fight forcefully, strenuously."
 It could also be understood as "the halved hug," that is, an incompleted hug or made with just one arm.

 Distribution

 The film was first featured at the Berlin International Film Festival on February 9, 2004.
 It opened in Argentina on March 25, 2004.

 The film screened in many film festivals, including: the Helsinki International Film Festival, Finland; the Warsaw Film Festival, Poland; the Pusan International Film Festival, South Korea; the Chicago International Film Festival, United States; the Bangkok World Film Festival, Thailand; the São Paulo International Film Festival, Brazil; the London Film Festival, UK; and others.

 The film was released in Argentina on VHS and DVD by Argentina Video Home under license from Distribution Company on July 3, 2004; with English, Portuguese and Spanish subtitles and extras.
 It was re-issued on DVD by SBP on March 13, 2013, with the same specifications besides the removal of Portuguese subtitles.